-Serena Lawrence graduated from the University of Waterloo 2012 where she earned an honours degree in Fine Arts.
-After she was diagnosed with Pulmonary Hypertension in 2013 she started the blog called The PHight or Flight Project where she began freelance writing and curating guest writer content.
-Serena enjoys a good cup of tea, little adventures and her Boston Terrier named Sammy.
+Serena Lawrence graduated from the University of Waterloo in 2012, earning an honors degree in fine arts.
+After she was diagnosed with pulmonary hypertension in 2013 she started the blog called The PHight or Flight Project where she began freelance writing and curating guest writer content.
+Serena enjoyed a good cup of tea, little adventures, and her Boston terrier named Sammy.

 In her “In Life With PH” column, Serena explored the challenges she faced in living with the disease, and sought to connect with other PH patients to gain insights into how to support the ongoing effort to better treat and eventually cure pulmonary hypertension.
 She also served as the head of columns for BioNews, the publisher of this website.

 Serena passed away in September 2018.
 Click here to read more about her legacy.

 November is Pulmonary Hypertension (PH) Awareness Month.
 In honor of PH Awareness Month, I will be sharing patient profiles about special members of the PH community.
 Please be sure to visit throughout the ...
 Read more

 The cost to treat pulmonary arterial hypertension (PAH) is often exceedingly high, costing more than $200,000 annually.
 Rare disease markets are much smaller than the typical drug market, meaning the ...
 Read more

 Editor’s note: Charity Tillemann-Dick, soprano, former PHA spokeswoman, and two-time double-lung transplant recipient, reflects on her upcoming book, the writing process, and looking forward.
 This Q&A is a continuation of ...
 Read more

 Charity Tillemann-Dick is a soprano and the recipient of two double lung transplants.
 Told she might never sing again, Charity instead became a top-selling classical recording artist who has performed ...
 Read more